Checking in: The Press Hotel, Portland, Maine

 Union rules

-Union Restaurant serves breakfast, lunch, and dinner.
-Executive Chef Josh Berry draws heavily from local, sustainable farms, fisheries, and foragers for his New American menus.
-I’ll interview him for a post at a later date.
+The hotel’s Union Restaurant serves breakfast, lunch, and dinner.
+The New American menu draws heavily from local, sustainable farms, fisheries, and foragers.

 Just the facts

-If you can swing the room rates, I think you’ll enjoy staying here.
-The service is friendly and efficient, the location superb, and rooms are nice to return to after a day of exploring.
+If you can swing the stratospheric room rates, consider staying here.
+The service is friendly and efficient, the location superb, and the rooms are nice to return to after a day of exploring.
+Be forewarned that some rooms are quite small and feel cramped.

 double room. photo courtesy Press Hotel